miketeee/schedulingApp/README.txt

 		- Click the update customer button to update a customer
 		- Click the delete appointment button to delete an appointment
 		- Click the delete customer button to delete a customer
-		- When adding or updating a customer or appoinment the user will have a form to fill out for both.
-After successful completion of the 	          form the user will be taken back to the home screen.
+		- When adding or updating, a customer or appoinment the user will have a form to fill out for both.
+After successful completion of the
+                  form the user will be taken back to the home screen.

             - Launch application within netbeans.
             - Launch application within netbeans.